-

 Food production integrated into architecture

-Architecture shaped by future mobility systems
+Architecture shaped by mobility

-PVW investigates new spatial models where architecture and mobility are deeply integrated, responding to emerging paradigms of electric, shared, and autonomous transport.
+PVW explores spatial models where architecture and mobility form a unified system, responding to new paradigms of electric, shared, and autonomous transport.3.
+Integration of Nature and Inhabitation

 New residential typology that fundamentally reconfigures the relationship between habitation, food production, and energy infrastructure